 Business travel expense is the second-largest cost factor for a company.
-Hence, at some point, every company struggles to manage them.
+Hence, at some point, every company struggles to manage it.

-Let’s see all the necessary information related to corporate travel expenses, what expenses can be claimed under a business travel expense, and how to manage them efficiently.
+Here is all the necessary information related to managing corporate travel expenses list, what categories can be claimed under a business travel expense, and how to manage them efficiently.

 Business travel expense is the cost an employee incurs to accomplish work goals while on a business trip.
-According to Internal Revenue Services (IRS), employees are considered to be on a business trip if they are traveling away from their primary place of work longer than their ordinary office hours, and need to get sleep to meet the demands of their job while away.
-Any work-related expense incurred during such a trip is considered a business travel expense.
-It can include transportation, meals, and accommodation expenses.
-We can track and manage travel expenses list using business travel expense tracker.
+According to Internal Revenue Service (IRS), employees are considered to be on a business trip if they are traveling away from their primary place of work longer than their ordinary office hours, and need to get sleep to meet the demands of their job while away.

-If they are not sure if an expense is policy-compliant, they must review the travel expenses list in the policy guidelines.
+If they are not sure if an expense is policy-compliant, they must review the travel expense list in the policy guidelines.

 In general terms, business travel expenses can be broken into the following categories: